pedromarcello21/100724-p2-react-advanced-fetch/README.md

-# React Forms
+# React Advanced Fetch

 ## Learning Goals

-- Controlled components
+- POST, PATCH, DELETE requests

-- Capturing values with useState
+- useEffect

-- Two way binding
+- Spread operator as a form of adding elements

-- Submitting forms
+- Mapping as a form of editing elements

-- Spread operator
+- Filtering as a form of deleting elements

 ## Getting Started